TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

 SnappyData comes bundled with the libraries to access HDFS (Apache compatible).
 You can load your data using SQL or DataFrame API.

-## Example - Loading data from CSV file using SQL
+## Example - Loading Data from CSV File using SQL

+The following example demonstrates how you can load data from the CSV file, in a local file system, by using SQL:

 ```pre
 // Create an external table based on CSV file